istio/istio.io/content/en/docs/setup/upgrade/index.md

 $ kubectl get mutatingwebhookconfigurations
 NAME                            CREATED AT
 istio-sidecar-injector          2020-03-26T07:09:21Z
-istio-sidecar-injector-canary   2020-04-28T19:03:26Z
+istio-sidecar-injector-{{< istio_full_version >}}   2020-04-28T19:03:26Z
 {{< /text >}}

 ### Data plane

-Installing the new revision has in place upgraded all the istio gateway pods and services, which are automatically configured to point to the 'istiod-canary' control plane.
+Unlike istiod, installing the new revision has in place upgraded all the istio gateway pods and services, which are automatically configured to point to the 'istiod-canary' control plane.
 The command below shows the istio-ingress gateway pod is updated without an extra canary pod.

 {{< text bash >}}
 $ kubectl get pods -n istio-system -l app=istio-ingressgateway